 \subsection{A path invariant~: the branching power}

-The first application of the toppling function we present is a path invariant quantity defined by two generalized configurations~$g_1$ and~$g_2$.
-Let us consider an evolution tree starting from $g_1$ and all paths starting from $g_1$ to a node with configuration~$g_2$.
-As~$g_2$ can have multiple occurrences in the tree, there are as many different paths starting from~$g_1$ and ending on~$g_2$.
+Let us consider an evolution tree starting from $c_1$ and all paths starting from $c_1$ to a node with configuration~$c_2$.
+As~$c_2$ can have multiple occurrences in the tree, there are as many different paths starting from~$c_1$ and ending on~$c_2$.
 The probability of each of these paths is, as explained in the Section~\ref{sec:paths}, a product of powers of $p$ and $q$

-where $k$ denotes one path from~$g_1$ to~$g_2$.
+where $k$ denotes one path from~$c_1$ to~$c_2$.
 Each factor $p$ or $q$ corresponds to a branch split in the evolution tree, therefore the number~$m_k+n_k$ is the number of branch splits that the path~$k$ has visited, it is called the \emph{branching power} of the path.

-\begin{prop}[Invariance of the branching power] Consider two generalized configurations~$g_1$ and $g_2$ related by at least one path.
-Then the branching power is independent of the path from $g_1$ to $g_2$. \end{prop}
+\begin{prop}[Invariance of the branching power] Consider two generalized configurations~$c_1$ and $c_2$ related by at least one path.
+Then the branching power is independent of the path from $c_1$ to $c_2$. \end{prop}